saramgsilva/NotificationHubs/README.md

 Helper
 ================
 For run the demos you should:
-1º Create a Notification Hub in Azure Website;
+*1st Create a Notification Hub in Azure Portal;
-2º Add HubName and Connection String to each demo;
+*2nd Add HubName and Connection String to each demo;

 > For IOS
 Create Apple Certificate and add this to the project and go to the Notification Hub>Configure>Apple Certificate